stolyarenkoks/Restaurant-Compose-Demo/README.md

-# LittleLemon Restaurant Kotlin with Compose Demo
+# TheYellowTable Restaurant Kotlin with Compose Demo
 An example of a Android App with several screens, navigation, custom UI components, database and so on.
 Developed entirely natively using Kotlin and Jetpack Compose.